top of page

 • May involve:

-• Requests for large advance payments
+• Requests for substantial upfront payments

 • Pressure to proceed immediately